mercadopago/devsite-docs/guides/qr-code/final-steps/advanced-integration.en.md

 >
 > Remember that in the case QR payments, refunds are available but cancellations are not.

+## Order validity

+By default, QR orders expires 10 minutes after being created or automatically if it’s closed.

+If you require a different expiration time, you can send the header `X-Ttl-Store-Preference` with the time you need expressed in seconds.
+I.e., if you want 5 minutes as the available time, you’ll have to send the header `X-Ttl-Store-Preference: 300`.

 ## Generate reports of your sales

 Integrate [Mercado Pago reports](https://www.mercadopago.com.ar/developers/en/guides/reports/general-considerations/reconciliation-reports/) with your system to make sales reconcilitation and know about your account movements.